taonity/java-discord-help-tree-bot/README.md

 - `ask_question` - wait for user message, then reply on it attaching mention with `idOfdiscordUser`.

 # Setting configuration file
-This file file has following structure:
+This file has following structure:
 ```
 guildId: <guildId>                                # A guild where bot wil be used
 channelId: <channelId>                            # A channel where bot will be used